Office working

 Business succession -

-The changing landscape of Business Relief (BR): What UK business owners need to know
+The changing landscape of business relief (BR): What UK business owners need to know

-Discover how the 2026 Business Relief reforms could impact your estate and what steps you can take now to protect your business legacy.
+Discover how the 2026 business relief reforms could impact your estate and what steps you can take now to protect your business legacy.

-From April 2026, the UK’s Business Relief (BR) regime – long a cornerstone of inheritance tax (IHT) planning for entrepreneurs – will undergo its most significant reform in decades.
 These changes will reshape how business assets are passed on, reduce the scope of inheritance tax relief available, and introduce new planning challenges for business owners and high-net-worth individuals alike.

 If you are a founder, shareholder, or family business owner, understanding the implications of these reforms is important to protecting your legacy.
+But before examining the upcoming 2026 reforms, let us revisit the fundamentals of business relief and its importance in estate and succession planning.

-What is Business Relief (BR) and how does it work?
+What is business relief (BR) and how does it work?

-Business Relief eligibility criteria currently applies to:
+Business relief eligibility criteria currently applies to:

-• Shares in unlisted trading companies.
+• Shares in unlisted trading companies

-• Shares listed on the AIM (Alternative Investment Market).
+• Shares listed on the AIM (Alternative Investment Market)

 • Sole trader businesses or interests in partnerships.

-Key requirements of Business Relief:
+Key requirements of business relief:

-• You must have owned the assets for at least two years before transfer (by gift or death).
+• You must have owned the assets for at least two years before transfer (by gift or death)

 • To qualify, the business must be actively trading rather than mainly engaged in investment activities.
 For instance, there is no relief where the business is wholly or mainly dealing in securities, holding stocks and shares, or buying and selling land or buildings.